Springsteen: Deliver Me from Nowhere

 Springsteen: Deliver Me from Nowhere is a 2025 American biographical musical drama film starring Jeremy Allen White as Bruce Springsteen.
-Written and directed by Scott Cooper, and based on the 2023 book Deliver Me from Nowhere by Warren Zanes, as well as some elements from Springsteen's autobiography Born to Run, it chronicles Springsteen's personal and professional struggles during the conception of his 1982 album Nebraska.
+Written and directed by Scott Cooper, and based on the 2023 book Deliver Me from Nowhere by Warren Zanes, as well as some elements from Springsteen's 2016 autobiography Born to Run, it chronicles Springsteen's personal and professional struggles during the conception of his 1982 album Nebraska.
 The film also stars Jeremy Strong, Paul Walter Hauser, Stephen Graham, and Odessa Young.

 Springsteen: Deliver Me from Nowhere had its world premiere at the 52nd Telluride Film Festival on August 29, 2025, and was theatrically released in United States by 20th Century Studios on October 24, 2025.

-The film received mixed reviews from critics, though the performances of White and Strong received praise and grossed $43 million worldwide on the budget of $55 million.
+It received mixed reviews from critics, with White's and Strong's performances receiving praise, but was criticized for the small scope of its plot, and was a box-office bomb, grossing only $45 million on a $55 million budget.

 Plot

-In 1981, Bruce Springsteen reaches the end of The River Tour, his latest sold-out concert tour.
-Jon Landau, his manager and producer, rents a house for Bruce to lie low from his growing fame, near Freehold, New Jersey where he grew up.
+In 1981 Bruce Springsteen reaches the end of The River Tour, his latest sold-out concert tour.
+Jon Landau, his manager and producer, rents a house for Bruce to lie low from his growing fame near Freehold, New Jersey where he grew up.

-Bruce's friend and mechanic Matt drives him to the house in Colts Neck, and Bruce buys his first new car, a Chevrolet Camaro.
+Bruce's friend and mechanic Matt drives him to the house in Colts Neck and Bruce buys his first new car, a Chevrolet Camaro.
 Playing with local bands at the Stone Pony, he meets Faye Romano, an old classmate's younger sister.
-On the heels of his first top-ten song "Hungry Heart", his record label expects another hit album, and Bruce suggests trimming studio costs by preparing a demo himself.
+On the heels of his first top-ten song "Hungry Heart", his record label expects another hit album but Bruce suggests trimming studio costs by preparing a demo himself.

 Bruce has a troubled relationship with his father Douglas, an alcoholic battling mental health issues, which drove a young Bruce to defend his mother Adele with a baseball bat.
 Reading the works of Flannery O'Connor, Bruce catches the film Badlands on TV and is drawn to research the crime spree of Charles Starkweather.
-Inspired, he writes a song in the killer's own voice, and takes Faye on a date to Asbury Park.
+Inspired, he writes a song in the killer's own voice and takes Faye on a date to Asbury Park.

-At the house, Bruce enlists his guitar technician Mike Batlan to turn the bedroom into a makeshift studio, with a four-track recorder to arrange the demo themselves.
+At the house Bruce enlists his guitar technician Mike Batlan to turn the bedroom into a makeshift studio with a four-track recorder to arrange the demo themselves.
 Growing close to Faye and her young daughter Haley, Bruce writes a collection of stark, somber songs with a blue-collar perspective, influenced by his childhood memories, especially of his father.
-Jon informs Bruce of other opportunities piling up, including a possible movie role, but Bruce is committed to his new music.
+Jon informs Bruce of other opportunities piling up, including a possible movie role but Bruce is committed to his new music.
 Recording his new tracks unaccompanied, he makes the risky choice to embrace an imperfect, unvarnished sound quality.